Black Lives Matter Protest

 People gathered again on the lawn of Alton Baker Park to listen to speeches by Eugene Mayor Lucy Vinis, state Sen. James Manning, Eugene City Councilor Greg Evans and former University of Oregon student body president Sabinna Pierre, among others.

 After the speeches at Alton Baker wrapped up, a crowd of about 500 people headed downtown.
-They marched around downtown blocking traffic and chanting call and response styleL “Say his name.”
+They marched around downtown blocking traffic and chanting call and response style: “Say his name.”
 “George Floyd,” “Say her name.”
 “Breonna Taylor,” before heading west on 7th Avenue.
 According to EPD, the crowd grew to more than 1,000 protesters.

 One rally-goer told EW that many protesters at Alton Baker decided to march throughout downtown Eugene peacefully.
 For the most part, the public seemed to welcome it: pedestrian onlookers and drivers cheered and honked in support.